infinitered/ignite/docs/cli/Troubleshooting.md

 ## Troubleshooting setup

+We recommend using `npx ignite-cli@latest [command]` to ensure you're using the latest & greatest Ignite.

 ### Remove a previous global install

+You might run into version conflicts or environment differences if you have Ignite installed globally.
-Double check if the greatest Ignite is installed on your machine with:
+Check if Ignite is installed globally on your machine with:

 ```bash
 ignite --info          # Should output cli information